Starting a Tourism Accommodation

 If your property is not served by a municipal water system, you must provide an initial satisfactory drinking water test from the PEI Analytical Laboratories (the only accredited lab in the province).
 Once operational, you must perform bacteria water testing for your tourism accommodation every three (3) months during the months that the property is open to receive guests.
 For detailed instructions on collecting and submitting water samples, visit Water Testing for Accommodation Operators.

-Once licensed, all operators are required to report monthly occupancy to Tourism PEI by the 10th day following the end of each month that you are operating.
-This report details monthly occupancy and related visitor origin information (province or state of visitor and country).
+Once licensed, you are required to report monthly occupancy to Tourism PEI by the 10th day following the end of each month that you are operating.
+This report details monthly occupancy and related visitor origin information (province or state of and country of visitor).

-With this data, Tourism PEI produces monthly indicator reports to inform government and industry about where our visitors are coming from and when they visited.
+With this data, Tourism PEI produces monthly indicator reports to inform government and industry about where our visitors come from and when they visited.
+You can easily report monthly occupancy through Operator Self-Serve.

 Contact Tourism PEI